Cryptolens/cryptolens-cpp/README.md

     f1(e);
     f2(e);

-If an error occurs during the call to f1(), f2() will not be performed.
+If an error occurs during the call to `f1()`, `f2()` will not be performed.
 This allows writing several function calls after each other without having to check for errors after every single call.

 Handle class
 ============

-The SKM class above is really an alias for the basic_SKM class, which takes two type parameters represnting a class for dealing with HTTP requests and one for checking cryptographic signatures.
+The SKM class above is really an alias for the `basic_SKM` class, which takes two type parameters representing a class for dealing with HTTP requests and one for checking cryptographic signatures.
-Currently one version of each is provided, the RequestHandler_curl class for making HTTPS requests built on top of the Curl library and the SignatureVerifier_OpenSSL for checking cryptographic signatures built on top of the OpenSSL/LibreSSL libraries.
+Currently, one version of each is provided, the `RequestHandler_curl` class for making HTTPS requests built on top of the Curl library and the `SignatureVerifier_OpenSSL` for checking cryptographic signatures built on top of the OpenSSL/LibreSSL libraries.

     using SKM = basic_SKM<RequestHandler_curl, SignatureVerifier_OpenSSL>;